 Today I created and rendered the scene for the front of the card, then created and rendered the scene for the inside of the card.
 While the first scene was rendering I ran to Trader Joe’s to pick up some items for the dog.
 In driving to the store I noticed the cool cloud formations and knew I had to make a pit stop at Wildwood Park before heading back home.
 Most of the shots were from the parking lot, but I did venture about 100 feet from the car (as my leg and foot was still giving me some problems and I had somewhat good shoes on – not hiking boots) and I saw this lone flower.
 I liked the way I processed it and that’s why I chose this shot over the clouds.

 I had a rough night trying to sleep and sometime after 4am I started seeing how my dad’s birthday card would look.
 After getting up I went to play ball with our fur baby and saw some water drops on the grass.
 Ran back inside for the Fuji XT-3 and took some shots.
 (The Boy didn’t want to play and pretty much ignored me) I then spent much of the rest of Wednesday putting together the front and back design of my dad’s birthday card.

-On Friday I figured I could relax…somewhat.
+I figured I could relax today…somewhat.
 Did a Costco run then back home to weed whack the front yard as the weeds and grass were getting way too tall.
 Finished in time (almost) for the beginning of MacBites After Hours.
 I looked online for an answer to my printer problem.
 After about 6 cotton swabs and a little alcohol later, the black was printing just fine!
 However, it screwed up the printing on the font of the envelope…but that’s another story.

 8 weeks down…thanks for visiting!